quantumgardener/qg.blog/content/notes/Quartz 4.md

 ## Customisations for *The Quantum Garden*
 The modifications I've made from [the original codebase](https://github.com/jackyzha0/quartz) are listed below with the file(s) where the change has been made.
 You're more than welcome to view them in-situ at the [site's Github repository](https://github.com/quantumgardener/qg.blog).
 The majority are to support [[Designing The Quantum Garden]] and others are purely informational/cosmetic.

+### Generate RSS for only certain pages
+By default [[Quartz 4]] considers every page for RSS inclusion.
+That doesn't suit the way I write and use content.
+Some is reference, other is commentary and there is too much reference material to blog it.
+I've modified the RSS generation to only include files in the `/blog` folder.
+- `quartz\plugins\emitters\contentIndex.ts`
+	- Code in feed location, copyright year from start to dynamic current year and filter for only files that start with `rssRootFolder`
+- `\quartz.config.ts` - to set up RSS and pass through the root folder "blog" - look at `Plugin.ContentIndex` emitter parameters.

 ### Remove Links to Pages That Don't Exist
 I believe it's poor design to link to any pages that I can know don't exist.
 - `\quartz\plugins\transformers\ofm.ts`